earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 In this step, we will show how to create your own apt repository which can be used to host one or more deb packages.

-Lets start with creating a directory to hold our debs:
+Let's start with creating a directory to hold our debs:

     mkdir -p ~/example/apt-repo/pool/main/